loopwerk/loopwerk.io/content/articles/2024-10-04-trying-pdm.md

 pdm install --group dev
 ```

 One weird thing that I noticed: when you add a dependency it’s automatically and immediately getting installed.
-I prefer Poetry’s way where adding a new dependency doesn’t immediately install it - you have to run `poetry install` as a separate command.
+I prefer Poetry’s way where adding a new dependency to a group doesn’t immediately install it - you have to run `poetry install --with [group]` as a separate command.
 Why this is better will become more obvious in the next section.

 ## Dependency groups
 While PDM supports multiple optional dependency groups, in practice every single dependency from every group gets installed, because running `pdm add` immediately installs the dependency, even when it’s for an optional group.
 After initializing an empty PDM project I ran the following commands: